 Registered dietitians work with many clinical areas to ensure the patients are provided with the best nutritional care available.
-These programs include cardiac services, dialysis, diabetes and senior living.
+These programs include cardiac services, dialysis and diabetes.

 Individual nutrition education and counseling by a registered dietitian is an effective means for implementing lifestyle changes.
 Sessions with a registered dietitian provide advice for a variety of needs including weight management, diabetes management, pregnancy and the basics of healthy eating.